Lactose Intolerance (cont.)

 How are lactase deficiency and lactose intolerance diagnosed?

 Although there are several good ways to diagnose lactose intolerance, most people who consider themselves lactose intolerant have never been formally tested for intolerance.
-Some people think they are lactose intolerant when they're not.
+Some people think they are lactose intolerant when they are not.

-Why should people believe that they are lactose intolerant when they are not?
+Why do people believe that they are lactose intolerant when they are not?
 This erroneous belief may be common for several reasons.
 People with unexplained (undiagnosed) gastrointestinal symptoms are looking for an explanation for their symptoms.
 Since lactose intolerance is a well-known condition, it provides these people with a ready (and welcome) explanation for their symptoms.
 Confirmation that lactose intolerance is present often is made subjectively and without careful correlation between ingestion of milk or milk products and symptoms.

 Formal testing for lactose intolerance is valuable.
 Not only can testing confirm lactose intolerance and prompt the institution of a reduced or lactose-free diet, but it also can exclude lactose intolerance and direct attention to diagnosing other conditions and diseases that are responsible for the symptoms.